PierreBresson/App-Mobile-Culture-Concorde/README.md

 # Culture Concorde

 This is the mobile version of Culture Concorde, a free music player, crafted in a minimalist design.
-There is also a [macOS app](https://github.com/PierreBresson/App-MacOS-Culture-Concorde) and here is Culture Concorde [website](http://cultureconcorde.com/).
+There is also a [macOS app](https://github.com/PierreBresson/App-MacOS-Culture-Concorde) and Culture Concorde website is [here](http://cultureconcorde.com/).

 The app is based on ionic 2, written in typescript and will be available for iPhone and Android.